 More information (in german) can be found here.

 Philosophy of Physics

 This reading group focuses on the foundations of modern physics and addresses conceptual, formal, and philosophical problems.
-We discuss contemporary papers from mathematics, physics, and philosophy of science journals that often relate to research conducted by members of the group.
-In the winter semester 2015/16, we focus on the topic: Inconsistency in Physics.
+In WS16, we will focus on the topic of Quantum Field Theory.